 Germination & Growth

 Germination will typically take 7 to 14 days, but can take up to 28 days to occur.
 The plants will mature quickly to a height of roughly 12 to 18 inches tall and 6 to 12 inches wide.
 The plants are best sown in masses and can be spaced roughly 4 to 6 inches apart from one another.
-When fully grown, you will begin to enjoy the masses of beautiful, white flowers that are known as "White Linen."
+When fully grown, you will begin to enjoy the masses of beautiful, semi-double & double blooms known as "Mission Bells."